bghira/SimpleTuner/TUTORIAL.md

 In each model checkpoint directory is a `tracker_state.json` file which contains the current epoch that training was on or the images it has seen so far.

+Each dataset will have its own tracking state documents in this directory as well.

 ### Example Environment File Explained